 I have lost 70 pounds in five months.
 I feel pretty darn good.

 When the semester isn’t in session, I feel like a nuclear power plant that’s been shut down.

-2017 marks my 40th year as a college teacher and I’ve never gotten tired of it.
+This marks my 40th year as a college teacher and I’ve never gotten tired of it.
 I’ve never even had a sabbatical.

-This fall, I’ll team-teach the journalism section of the new introductory course for our college of communication — my partner with be Noelle Graves.
+This fall, I’ll team-teach the journalism section of the new introductory course for our college of communication — my partner will be Noelle Graves.

 I taught at Western Kentucky University 1977-1982, at the University of Oklahoma 1982-1986, at the University of Florida, 1986-2010 and at Boston University since 2010.